Doctoral Internship in

 C. Direct Services

-Interns are required to provide approximately 19 hours in direct clinical services to individuals and couples, as well as conduct group therapy sessions throughout the year (see Time Commitment Chart for a breakdown of the hours).
-They are also required to provide emergency drop-in services in rotation with the rest of the professional staff.
+Clinical Services: Interns are required to provide approximately 13-19 hours in direct clinical services to individuals and couples, as well as conduct group therapy sessions throughout the year (see Time Commitment Chart for a breakdown of the hours).
+They are also required to provide emergency walk-in services in rotation with the rest of the professional staff.
 Clients at CPS represent a wide range of backgrounds and identities, presenting concerns, and levels of clinical complexity.
-Interns must maintain a minimum of 13 and up to 19 hours, weekly to meet training requirements.
-Each intern will be able to either develop some specific clinical interests within an apprenticeship structure or develop broad generalist skills in the counseling center.
+Interns must maintain approximately 13 to 19 hours of direct clinical contact weekly in order to meet training requirements that a minimum of 25% of the intern's time be spent in direct clinical service.
+Each intern will be able to develop some specific clinical interests within an apprenticeship structure and broad generalist skills in the counseling center.

 D. Documentation of Hours